mindspore-ai/docs/install/mindspore_gpu_install_pip_en.md

 If you need to analyze information such as model scalars, graphs, computation graphs and model traceback, you can install MindInsight.

-For more details, please refer to [MindInsight](https://gitee.com/mindspore/mindinsight/blob/master/README.md).
+For more details, please refer to [MindInsight](https://gitee.com/mindspore/mindinsight/blob/r1.3/README.md).

 ## Installing MindArmour

 If you need to conduct AI model security research or enhance the security of the model in you applications, you can install MindArmour.

-For more details, please refer to [MindArmour](https://gitee.com/mindspore/mindarmour/blob/master/README.md).
+For more details, please refer to [MindArmour](https://gitee.com/mindspore/mindarmour/blob/r1.3/README.md).

 ## Installing MindSpore Hub

 If you need to access and experience MindSpore pre-trained models quickly, you can install MindSpore Hub.

-For more details, please refer to [MindSpore Hub](https://gitee.com/mindspore/hub/blob/master/README.md).
+For more details, please refer to [mindspore Hub](https://gitee.com/mindspore/hub/blob/r1.3/README.md).